lxgr-linux/pokete/wiki.md

 ### Ground Poketes
 #### Corcos day
-A small heavy thing, that can be found on the ground, but that may reveal something wonderful later.
+A small heavy thing that can be found on the ground; it may reveal something wonderful later.

 ```